-Read ALL of this article and understand what you are doing BEFORE proceeding.
-Improperly imaging a drive can result in severe data loss, especially with a command line program like dd.
-Ensure you understand what is being done!
+Please read all of this article and understand what you are doing before proceeding.
+Improperly executing a command can result in complete data loss.

-Drive imaging is basically the copying of every byte of data within a certain section of a hard drive; be it just a partition or an entire drives contents.
-Once the snapshot of the drive (a term used to refer to an image created on a certain date) is taken, it can be used later to restore the partitions or entire drive to the EXACT state it was backed up at.
+Drive imaging is a copy of a specific section of a hard drive; be it just a partition or an entire drive.
+Once the snapshot of the drive (a term used to refer to an image created on a certain date) is taken, it can be used later to restore the partitions or entire drive to the exact state it was backed up at.
 This is important to understand, all new files will be destroyed.
-For this reason, it is important to use an incremental backup system such as archive creation or folder synchronization to preserve changes made after the snapshot, both are explained in this article's parent.
+For this reason, one may want to use an incremental backup system such as archive creation or folder synchronization to preserve changes made after the snapshot, as explained in this article's parent.

 Just like modifying partitions, drive imaging requires exclusive access to a drive.
 The drive being backed up shouldn't be mounted.
-If you are backing up your root or /home directories for instance, or another partition frequently used while booted, it is advisable to boot into a live CD and operate from there.
-Alternatively, see the SystemRescueCD below, a highly customized live CD designed for backup and recovery.
+If you are backing up your root or /home directories for instance, or another partition frequently used while booted, one may do this via a live environment and operate from there.

 One additional step required is that images must be created somewhere.
-From any live environment, you can mount a USB drive, network share or local partition (ensure it is NOT being backed up, simply written to).
+From any live environment, you can mount a USB drive, network share or local partition (ensure it is not being backed up, simply written to).
 All such mounted drives should be under /media, know the path of device.
-For instance, is my USB drive was labelled Shadow, it would automatically mount to /media/Shadow upon attachment.
+For instance, is my USB drive was labeled Shadow, it would automatically mount to /media/Shadow upon attachment.

 To get partimage on a liveCD ensure Universe section of the Ubuntu repositories is enabled in your Software Sources.
 To install this software in Ubuntu, install the following package: partimage.
 Note well, partimage is only currently functional on 32 bit systems.
 64 bit users will have to use a 32 bit live CD or see below.